 Farm: the act of actively killing enemies in order to obtain items and loot.
 See: 'Gear,' 'Loot' and 'Run.'

-Flip: a term that refers to the act of [successfully] reselling an item in the auction house at a higher price than the original purchase price.
+Flip: vanilla - a term that refers to the act of [successfully] reselling an item in the auction house at a higher price than the original purchase price.

-FOT: short for "Fist of Thunder," a signature ability specific for the monk class.
+FOT: short for "Fists of Thunder," a signature ability specific for the monk class.

 Frog: refers to the legendary mojo, "Thing of the Deep," which is basically a frog held in the hands of a witch doctor.

-Frostitute: a wizard that specializes in permanent freeze builds based on the Frost Nova spell.
+Frostitute: vanilla - a wizard that specializes in permanent freeze builds based on the Frost Nova spell.
 See: 'Perma-' and 'SNS.'

 g: short for "goblin," sometimes extended to "gob," as well.
 Players in co-op games will use this short-hand to alert party members of a Treasure Goblin, Pygmy or Bandit within their vicinity.

-GAH: short for "gold auction house."
+GAH: vanilla - short for "Gold Auction House."
 This is the default auction house available in the game that serves as a trading junction for players.
 All sorts of items can be bought here for in-game gold.
-See: 'RMAH.'
+It was shut down on March 18, 2014.
+See: ‘AH’ and 'RMAH.'

 Gear: items used to equip Diablo characters; the backbone of the game.